jaluc/chrome-button-aem-soft-preview/README.md

 A Google Chrome extension that will open a new incognito window with a 'soft' preview of the page you are currently authoring.
 No need to edit that url and tediously append the _wcmmode=disabled_ over and over again.
-Just a click of a button away :sunglasses:
+Now, just a click of a button away :sunglasses: